KSP-RO/RealismOverhaul/Readme_RO.txt

-This mod is by NathanKell and Medieval Nerd with contributions from SFJackBauer, jrandom, and SRFirefox.
+This mod is by NathanKell and Medieval Nerd with engines by SFJackBauer
-It is a partial successor to the KATO Engines patch for MFSC, it just featuers tons more now.
-It grew out of the Realism Overhaul Dev thread.
-It supercedes any "NKReal" patch I released on the RSS thread.

 License CC-BY-SA